3ni0lA/sockapp/README.md

 Monitoring a cluster is crucial for maintaining its health, performance, and stability.
 This documentation provides an overview of tools commonly used for cluster monitoring, their configuration steps, and the key metrics to monitor, along with their significance.
 ##### 1. Tools for Cluster Monitoring:
 There are several excellent tools available for cluster monitoring.
 Here are a few widely used options:
 a. ***Prometheus***: An open-source monitoring system that collects metrics from monitored targets, stores them, and provides a flexible querying language (PromQL) for analysis and alerting.

 b. ***Grafana***: A popular open-source visualization and monitoring tool that integrates seamlessly with Prometheus and other data sources.
 Grafana allows you to create customizable dashboards and alerts.
+Click here to see the team's [Grafana setup](http://a2b185766c5704801bbe2b9d0cd01843-1488618054.eu-west-2.elb.amazonaws.com/?orgId=1).

 ##### 2. Configuration Steps:
 The specific configuration steps may vary depending on the monitoring tool and cluster setup.
 However, the general steps typically involve:
 a. ***Install and configure the monitoring tool***: Follow the official documentation to install and configure the selected monitoring tool on your cluster.
 This usually involves deploying specific components or agents on the cluster nodes.